Third stimulus check: Here's what could delay or lower your payment

 This could be a worry for people who received a mailed check or pre-paid debit card but recently moved, as well as people who changed their bank accounts.

-The IRS said it will open up its "Get My Payment" tool on IRS.gov next week.
-The site will inform people about the status of their payment, but won't allow them to update their bank account information, Treasury and IRS officials said on Friday.
+The IRS said it will open up its "Get My Payment" tool on IRS.gov this week.
+The site will inform people about the status of their payment, but won't allow them to update their bank account information, Treasury and IRS officials said February 12.
 However, the officials added that the agencies have been working on checking whether the bank account information they have is correct for consumers.

 The downside: If a check is issued to a closed or incorrect account, the IRS will need to reissue the payment in a check and mail it to your house.
 That could add to your wait.